 The SDP should be upgraded prior to the upgrade of Helix Core (P4D).
-If you are planning to P4D to or beyond P4D 2019.1 from a prior version of P4D, you must upgrade the SDP first.
+If you are upgrading P4D to or beyond P4D 2019.1 from a prior version of P4D, you must upgrade the SDP first.
 If you run multiple instances of P4D on a given machine (potentially each running different versions of P4D), upgrade the SDP first before upgrading any of the instances.

-The SDP should also be upgraded before upgrading other Helix software on machines using the SDP, including p4d, p4p, p4broker, and p4 (the command line client on the server machine).
-Even if not strictly required, upgrading the SDP first is strongly recommended, as SDP keeps pace with changes in the p4d upgrade process, and can ensure a smooth upgrade.
+The SDP should also be upgraded before upgrading other Helix software on machines using the SDP, including p4d, p4p, p4broker, and p4 (the command line client).

 1.2.
-Upgrading Helix P4D and Other Software
+Upgrading other Helix Software

-See the SDP Guide (Unix) for instructions on how to upgrade Helix binaries in the SDP structure after the SDP has been upgraded to 2020.1 or later.
+See the SDP Guide (Unix) for instructions on how to upgrade Helix binaries in the SDP structure after the SDP has been upgraded to 2020.1.